ricoandreaslepp/Linux/README.md

-# Linux
+# Linux repo
-This is an example that I am testing on Ubuntu.
+This is an example repository that I tested on Ubuntu Linux on a VM.